michaelfm1211/fbcur/README.md

 There are two versions of fbcur.
 They are nearly identical but use different linux APIs:
 - `fbcur`: Uses the mousedev interface.
 This is the reccomended version to use.
     It should work with both mice and touchpads.
-If you have multiple of these devices, you can tell `fbcur` to use the `/dev/input/mice` device which will track all mice/touchpad input devices.
-If you would like `fbcur` to only track input from one mouse or touchpad device, specify the device with its `/dev/input/mouseX` device.
 - `fbcur_ev`: Uses the evdev interface.
 Although linux encourages this API over mousedev, it is more complicated.
 As a result, `fbcur_ev` does not support trackpad devices, but regular mice should work fine.
 To tell `fbcur_ev`